wp-plugins/simple-crumbs-redux/readme.txt

 * from php: `<?php echo do_shortcode('[simple_crumbs root="Home" /]') ?>`
 * from html with document root: `[simple_crumbs root="Some Root" /]`
 * from html without document root: `[simple_crumbs /]`

+== Frequently Asked Questions ==

+= Why another breadcrumbs plugin? =

+A client of mine was using the Simple Crumbs and it wouldn't work once PHP was updated on his server.
+As Simple Crumbs hadn't been updated since 2009 and I needed to get my client going, I just created Simple Crumbs Redux and got him going.
+I made a few minor improvements over the original plugin and will work as a drop in replacement.
+Whether I add any other features depends on my needs and if I get any requests from users.

+== Screenshots ==

+1. No UI.
+No screenshots available.

+== Changelog ==

+= 1.0.0 =

+* Initial Release.
+* Fixed 'PHP Fatal error: Call-time pass-by-reference has been removed' with PHP 5.4 and greater.
+* Converted plugin from functional style to Object Oriented.
+* Repaced sc_unpack_query_string function with WordPress core function wp_parse_args().

+= 1.0.1 =

+* Upated readme to pass validation.

+== Upgrade Notice ==

+= 1.0.1 =

+Updated readme to pass validation.